-- (a) Acacia catechu, Acacia arabica, Ventilago maderaspatana give dyes useful for cotton and woollen fabrics. - (b) The yellow dye obtained from Curcums longs and red, dyes obtained from Pterocarpus santalinus, Erythrineindica, Mallotus phillippinensis are used to colour the medicines, cloth, footwear etc. - (c) The red dye obtained from Cassalpinia braziliensis in useful in the preparation of red ink.
+- (a) Acacia catechu, Acacia arabica, Ventilago maderaspatana, give dyes useful for cotton and woollen fabrics. - dyes obtained from Pterocarpus santalinus, Erythrines indica, Mallotus phillippinensis are used to colour the medicines, cloth, footwear etc. - (c) The red dye obtained from Cassalpinia braziliensis is useful in the preparation of red ink.